xianwill/spark-boilerplate/README.md

 * Aside from the general guidelines, the project comes with a lot of helpers I find useful...
   * bin scripts for launching an emr cluster
   * Sample `scalatest` tests
-  * A `docker-compose` file and a `Dockerfile` for end-to-end local testing
+  * A `docker-compose` file that runs a spark master and worker
-  * CSV and JSON resource loaders
+  * Helpers for loading CSV and JSON resources
-  * A stubbed out project config with baked in path conventions
+  * A helper I like to use for file path conventions
   * A schema generator

 ## Packaging

 The build is configured with the `assembly` plugin to build an uber jar suitable for deployment.
-Build it with
+Build the uber jar with:

 ```
 sbt assembly
 ```

+Then you can submit it to docker or deploy it to S3 with the helper scripts.

 ## Docker